-Abuse and battery can be physical, emotional or psychological.
-They can take the form of domestic or intimate partner violence and also includes sexual assault and violence.
+Abuse can be physical, emotional or psychological.
+It can take the form of domestic or intimate partner violence and also includes sexual assault and violence.
 There are many women who leave their abusive relationships while there are also many who stay in them.

 - If you are in an abusive relationship/marriage, what is keeping you there?